 - First, select the cell B7, then Go to the view tab and then click on the split, as shown in the below screenshot.

 - By applying this, you will get across splitter, as shown in the below screenshot.

 Example #4 – Unsplit the panes

 In this example we will unsplit the panes, suppose you have a date on which the split pane is already applied, and you want to remove the split pane option from your worksheet then just go to the View tab and disable the split option to remove the split panes from your worksheet.

 Things to Remember

-- You can use Alt-W-S shortcut to enable the split panes in your worksheet.
+- You can use the Alt-W-S shortcut to enable the split panes in your worksheet.

 - Move the active cell to row 1 to split your worksheet vertically into 2 panes.

 - Move the active cell to column A to split your worksheet horizontally into 2 panes.

 - If the select any cell in the middle of somewhere in your worksheet, you’ll get 4 panes or cross panes.

 This has been a guide to Split Panes in Excel.
 Here we discuss its How to Split Panes in Excel along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –

 - VBA Split FunctionVBA Split FunctionSplit function in VBA is used to split strings into multiple substrings based on a delimiter provided to the function and a comparison method.
 Unlike other string functions, split function can split a string into more than one substrings.